tbalint19/express-boilerplate/README.md

   - Edit @/CI/sonar/config.json
   - sonar.organization is your username
   - sonar.projectKey is user_name-of-your-choice
-  - sonar.login...
+  - sonar.login: [Avatar] -> My account -> Security -> Generate
-  - gitgnore if needed
+  - gitgnore if needed (and use private sonar as well, if sensitive)

   ```bash
   npm sonar-check